beaulebens/discochat/NOTES.md

 1. Slidedown a banner explaining the Location request (if not already authorized)
 1. Slideup banner once Location request is authorized
 1. Zoom-spin the Settings cog into view (top-left)
-1. Fadeout-and-shrink email dialog once details are entered
+1. Shrink-and-fade email dialog once details are entered
-1. Fadeout-and-remove 'canvas' to reveal map
+1. Fadeout 'canvas' to reveal map
-1. Bubble-pop map marker (if possible) into view (Location pin with round Gravatar overlay)
+1. Bubble-pop my map marker (if possible) into view (Location pin with round Gravatar overlay)
-1. Slidedown banner telling user to share URL with others, slideup/hide after 10 seconds
+1. Slidedown banner telling user to share URL with others

-## User Join
+## User Join (or load existing chat history)
 1. If there is no chat panel yet; slide chat panel in from the right
 1. Rezoom/center the map to account for the chat panel + new user's position, then
-1. Bubble-pop their marker into view
+1. Bubble-pop their marker into view (or multiple)

 ## Chat
 1. Messages always appear at the bottom of the chat stream